dcpedit/micro10/README.md

 * Designed to be wireless (via nice!nano + ZMK)
 * Optional daughterboard for OLED and rotary encoder
 * PCB uses Kailh hot swap sockets
 * PCB supports a 1.25u modifier on each end if a split spacebar (2.25u + 2.75u) setup or 6.25u spacebar is utilized.
-Requires the case to be redesigned.
+This will require modifications to the case design (mainly to add blockers).

 [Keyboard Layout Editor (KLE)](http://www.keyboard-layout-editor.com/#/gists/2a9c0bfd3bc5586766325f682a7adc31)